YouTube beauty star Michelle Phan wakes up without an alarm

 10:40 a.m.
 I open the patio door and sit outside with my cat.
 I like to spend time with her.
 It’s also a nice way for me to wake up.
 I’m not really plugged in.
 I’m just enjoying the moment with my cat, and I’m listening to the birds.
 It’s a nice, beautiful Disney moment.
 For five minutes, I can enjoy that with my tea, and then I’m good.
 I’m ready for the day.

 11 a.m.
 On Mondays, I just roll up to work in sweats.
-And I can do my skin care routine and makeup routine within 10 minutes.
+And I can do my skincare routine and makeup routine within 10 minutes.
 I know that sounds crazy, but my evening routine takes time.
 I put more effort into my evening routine, so my skin is prepped.
 All I need to do in the mornings is use a cleansing water, and I apply that all over my face.
 I clean it with a cotton pad and then I immediately apply sunscreen and moisturizer.
 I gave up on foundation three years ago.
 You save a lot of time, and your skin feels better.
 I use concealer to do any spot coverage.
 It’s kind of nice because I don’t have to use as much color in my face—too much blush or eyeshadow—because my natural colors are all still there.

 12 p.m.
 I’m at the office.
 The first thing I do is turn on music.
 I prepare my iced coffee and head upstairs to take a conference call with my chief financial officer.

 12:30 p.m.
 I like ordering lunch for the team.
-After I order on Postmates, I skip lunch and drink a chocolate mint soylent instead.
+After I order on Postmates, I skip lunch and drink a chocolate mint Soylent instead.
 I normally don’t skip lunch, but I actually really enjoy Soylent.
 I discovered it through my friend who’s the biggest foodie in the world.
 It’s an acquired taste, but there are other flavors that are actually really good, like mint chocolate.
 You don’t even have to be a Soylent drinker to appreciate it.
 I’ll drink that throughout the day if I’m not in the mood to eat or just don’t have time.

 1 p.m.
 I’m meeting with my creative team at EM Cosmetics.
 We use Instagram a lot for marketing.
 We just recently launched a beautiful new collection, so we wanted to also have Instagram GIFs that you can use when making stories.
 At 1:30, I have a meeting with our marketing team on new product launches for 2020.
 Then I head downstairs and heat up One Culture instant noodles.
 I was craving it.
 It’s like a bag of chips for me.

 3 p.m.
 Apple sent me the new 16-inch laptop because they wanted feedback outside their traditional industry.
-I’ve been using it everyday, editing videos as much as I can.
+I’ve been using it every day, editing videos as much as I can.
 I’m also editing a video for the Em team.
 It’s actually kind of nice to have the skill of editing because if my team needs a video banged out really quickly, and they don’t have time to work with a production company, they can just ask me and I can make it really fast.

 5 p.m.
 The sun sets earlier around this time of year, so I need my second wind.
-I grab another soylent and I change the TV to Home Alone.
+I grab another Soylent, and I change the TV to Home Alone.

 6 p.m.
 I like working a little later than everyone else because usually when I’m there, they need me.
 So this is my moment where I can focus on my personal work, or my YouTube channel, or any side projects, even shopping.

 7:30 p.m.
 I arrive at home, and the first thing I see is my cat waiting for me at the driveway.
 My sister and I order from Halal Guys.
-She lives with me and works with me, too.
+She lives with me and works with me too.
 It doesn’t always work, but in my rare case it does, and it’s been such a blessing.
 We surf through YouTube and end up watching BTS stage mix videos.
-Normally I’m either on YouTube, looking for something to watch, or reading stuff on my laptop, going on Reddit, and getting lost online—using the Internet as if I was a kid again.
+Normally I’m either on YouTube, looking for something to watch, or reading stuff on my laptop, going on Reddit, and getting lost online—using the internet as if I was a kid again.
 The online world has become work for me.
 So when I have the chance to turn it into a playground and just enjoy it, I savor it.

 10:45 p.m.
 I shower, change into my jammies, and do my skincare routine, which takes 20 minutes.
-This time I’m using a sheet mask because I have an early photoshoot the next morning.
+This time I’m using a sheet mask because I have an early photo shoot the next morning.

 11:11 p.m.
 Whenever it’s 11:11 a.m. or p.m., I pause everything I’m doing—even if I’m in a meeting.
 I send happy 11:11 messages to all the people I love and ask them to make a wish.